HDR/meteo/README.md

 # meteo
 meteo avi2gba related backups (originally from inside-cap.com

-please note that version numbers don't really mean anything for non official releases.
+please note that version numbers don't really mean anything for releases beyond 1.4.0 (as this was the last official version)

 ## Missing Versions